rexresearch

 damaged tissue surrounding tissue undamaged.

-of the magnitude of a few hundred millivolts, and the polarization
+size of the magnitude of a few hundred millivolts, and the

-described in detail immediately below the glass tubes in a patient
+principle described in detail immediately below the glass tubes

-capacity, the role of the superposition of the electric force
+transmission capacity, the role of the superposition of the

 Therefore, the formation of ion transport through the capillary